Writing together.

 Teaching together.

 For the authors of the Transcendental movement, teaching was just as important as writing; the classroom was an impactful and challenging proving ground for their philosophical theories.
 Bronson Alcott, for instance—father of Louisa May Alcott—was a radical experimenter in the field of pedagogy.
-He believed that learning occurred most effectively in organic conversation (as opposed to lecturing or rote memorization), and he refined this idea by putting it to work in his teaching practice.
-Today, more than 150 years after Bronson Alcott called for educators to follow the conversational or “dialogic” model, many in our field still believe that the best teaching occurs in open-ended, collaborative environments in which instructors can form authentic mentoring relationships, engage learners in demonstrations of received methodology, and respond in real-time to their own perceptions of student performance and cognition.
-As a collective of writing coaches, writing tutors, and manuscript editors working toward a shared educational goal—that of improving not only the work, but the minds, of our students and clients—we are better teachers, writers, and thinkers.
-We are better at what we do because we do it together.
+He believed that learning occurred most effectively through organic conversation (as opposed to lecturing or rote memorization), and he refined this idea by putting it to work in his teaching practice.
+Today, more than 150 years after Bronson Alcott called for educators to follow the conversational or “dialogic” model, many in our field still believe that the best teaching occurs in open-ended, participatory environments: places where instructors are encouraged to form authentic mentoring relationships, engage learners in hands-on demonstrations, and honor their own perceptions of student performance and cognition.
+As a collective of writing coaches, writing tutors, and manuscript editors with shared educational goal—that of improving not only the output, but the thinking, of our students and clients—we find collaboration indispensable.

 Growing together.

 From medieval universities to modern MFA workshops, history shows that writers produce their best work when they balance the solitary labor of authorship with communal sharing and attention.
-Because our faculty know one another, we can help each other grow as fellow writers and teachers across the many differences—differences of background, training, and intent—that might otherwise leave us siloed.
-As the humanities come under threat in the consumer model of the university, we reaffirm the transformational value of writing together, toward mutual advancement.
-The Gilliam Writers Group views itself as an alternative, supplementary space in which humanities learning and mentorship can find new ways to change us: a laboratory that exists to support, but also challenge, these processes as they occur in conventional academic and literary settings.
-Our faculty and clients are likewise, we hope, supported but never too comfortable, never stagnant, in their engagement with our ever-evolving work.
-Collaborating with GWG means extending your mind in two directions once: we deepen our roots in humanity’s archive as we train our minds toward the future of thought and culture.
-Together, we tend what the philosopher Ivan Illich called “the vineyard of the text”, finding new forms of sustenance in the written word we share.
+Because our faculty know one another, we can help each other grow as professionals across our differences—disparities of background, training, and intent that might otherwise leave us siloed.
+As the humanities come under threat in the modern consumer model of the university, we reaffirm the value of writing together in dialogue with our colleagues, clients, and students.
+The Gilliam Writers Group sees itself as an alternative, supplementary space in which humanities learning and mentorship can find new ways to change us: a kind of intellectual lab that supports, but also challenges, these processes as they occur in more conventional academic and literary settings.
+Similarly, we hope that our clients feel supported but never entirely comfortable—that is, never stagnant—in their work with our firm.
+Hiring GWG means extending your mind in two directions once, deepening your roots in humanity’s archive as you reach for the future of culture and thought.
+Together, we are tending what philosopher Ivan Illich called “the vineyard of the text”, finding new forms of sustenance in the written language we share.